 AT-6) were being scrapped.
 These aircraft have sat since the late 1950's in Pensacola, Florida after being

 This photo was taken by QuestMasters Musem just prior to scrapping.
 The rare SNJ-5B is seen in the front of

 A large pile of SNJ control surfaces, above right photo.

-There are over a dozen pairs of wings in this photo alone.
-Note that some of the wings are unpainted, while
+There are over a dozen pairs of wings in the above left photo.
+Note that some of the wings are unpainted, while others are

 Engine cowlings being pushed into the mobile crushing machine, above right photo.